 *NOAA Funding was completed in June 2021, but Tucson schools that are Tucson Water Customers can continue to participate in this project.

 Recharge the Rain Teachers

-Since 2017, Recharge the Rain has worked with 27 4th-12th grade Tucson teachers at 16 schools developing curricula in climate literacy and engineering design of rainwater harvesting systems, engaging students in citizen science monitoring projects, and implementing student-led designs of schoolyard rainwater harvesting systems.
+Since 2017, Recharge the Rain has worked with 4th-12th grade Tucson teachers by developing curricula in climate literacy and engineering design of rainwater harvesting systems, engaging students in citizen science monitoring projects, and implementing student-led designs of schoolyard rainwater harvesting systems.

-In 2020 we have a cohort of new teachers and mentor teachers focusing in working groups on the topics of:
+We currently have a cohort of teachers and mentor-teachers focusing in working groups on the topics of:

 Science Investigations in Schoolyard Living Laboratories

 Student Climate Action and Community Engagement through Artistic Expression

 Students are at the core of building community resilience learning about our watershed and the local climate threats of increased temperatures, extreme storm events, and persistent drought.
 Using the engineering design process they develop designs of rainwater harvesting systems employing rain basins to sink the rain and support native plants.
 Schoolyards are transformed into living laboratories for students to investigate the newly developed ecosystems using tools such as:Project Drawdown Climate Solutions Rainwater Harvesting Links

 Community members can learn more about rainwater harvesting through: